 We offer one service which satisfies most customer’s requirements of having their Webers re-manufactured to the highest quality resulting in bolt-on, running performance.
 Options for restoration are listed after the description of our basic service.

 Re-manufactures one pair of carburetors returning your them “ready to run” and equal in function to new Webers.

 Jetting is assessed with regards to your engine particulars and for your driving application.

 If you are using IDTP Webers on a non-OEM specification engine then Performance Oriented will provide counsel regarding modifications to your Webers to mitigate transition drive-ability issues.

 Itemized Price Proposal tailored to your particular requirements

-Complete disassembly of carburetors & ultrasonic cleaning of all components
+Complete disassembly of throttle housings and cleaning of all components:

-Six, high-capacity, steel-infused, self-lubricating, sintered-bronze, self-lubricating throttle shaft bearings installed per housing
+Six, high-capacity, steel-infused, self-lubricating, sintered-bronze, throttle shaft bearings installed in each throttle housing

 Six new, OEM diameter throttle valves installed